In this sewing tutorial, I will show you how to make two easy top patterns and how to sew a top for beginners.

 Front length (from neck to waist) and

-If you want to know how to take body measurements correctly check out my tutorial How to take body measurements for sewing.
+If you want to know how to take body measurements correctly check out my tutorial on How to take body measurements for sewing.

-For every sewing project, you will need to find at least one straight edge of the fabric so afterwards you can advance from that line on.
+For every sewing project, you will need to find at least one straight edge of the fabric so afterward you can advance from that line on.
 Fabric cut in the store is not always cut straight.
 Sometimes the bevel happens to be 5-10 cm or even more.
 It is very important to straighten fabric edges for any sewing projects BEFORE cutting pattern pieces from it.
 I have an article on this topic – “How to cut fabric perfectly straight“.

 Simple top sewing pattern drafting

 I am using during this project the metric system measurements.
-To convert to inches, 5cm are about 2″.
+To convert to inches, 5cm is about 2″.
 I have a fabric conversion calculator that you may want to use, that is a calculator designed with sewing in mind, it converts to the closest usable inch fraction.
 Give it a try.

 Now, how to make the easy pattern.